evennia/evennia/docs/source/Setup/Setup-Quickstart.md

 ## Initialize a new game

 Use `cd` to enter a folder where you want to do your game development.
-Here (and in the rest of this documentation we call this folder `mygame`, but you should of course name your game whatever you like):
+Here (and in the rest of the Evennia documentation) we call this folder `mygame`, but you should of course name your game whatever you like:

     evennia --init mygame

 This will create a new folder `mygame` (or whatever you chose) in your current location.
-This contains
+This contains empty templates and all the default settings needed to start the server.

 ## Start the new game

-`cd` into your game folder (`mygame` above).
-Next run
+`cd` into your game folder (`mygame` in our case).
+Next, run

     evennia migrate